Former top cop crashes into a shop

-Two employees working at a Chinese Shop in Francistown are nursing fractured legs after a former cop’s car drove through the shop front on Tuesday morning.
+Two employees working at a Chinese Shop in Francistown are nursing fractured legs after a car drove through the wall on Tuesday morning.

-The Toyota Hilux 2.7 Double Cab, knocked down a few road signs before smashing into the shop, barely missing customers and hawkers on the sidewalk.
+A Toyota 2.7 Double Cab, knocked down a few road signs before smashing into the shop, barely missing customers and hawkers on the sidewalk.

 The store manager who refused to state his names told The Voice that two of his employees sustained injuries and would be off-work for sometime.